lentschi/ngx-ellipsis/README.md

 ## Thank you...

-- ... __Lucas Wiener__ for writing the [element-resize-detector](https://github.com/wnr/element-resize-detector) package which is internally used by this module.
+- ... __Denis Rul__ for writing the [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill) package which is internally used by this module.

 ## License